ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 # Theming with CSS
-CSS based theming enabled apps to customize the colors quickly by simply loading a CSS file or changing a few CSS property values.
+CSS-based theming enables apps to customize the colors quickly by simply loading a CSS file or changing a few CSS property values.

 ## Color Language
-Ionic 4 break colors down into two groups application colors and the color map.
-The color map is an abstract collection of colors that can be used through the application, these have names like `--ion-color-primary` and `--ion-color-secondary`.
+Ionic breaks colors down into two groups: application colors and the color map.
+The color map is an abstract collection of colors that can be used throughout the application.
+These have names like `--ion-color-primary` and `--ion-color-secondary`.

 ### Application Colors
 Application colors are named for their usage throughout components.
 The following is a list of all the top level application colors.